 The song write

 I created this jingle back in 2013 while driving along a road in Michigan lined with cornfields.
-My son was five-years-old and we had a ball singing this song.
+My son was five years old and we had a ball singing this song.
 The song talks about how it grows, what uses corn has, and more.
 Super kid-friendly and corny.

 After the song was written, it was just too good to keep to ourselves; so my niece, son, and I created a music video and put it up on YouTube.
 With over 25,000 views…not too shabby for a corny jingle…I still enjoy singing the song during the corn on the cob season.

 If you can’t physically get outdoors, reading nature quotes will take your mind there.
 We were born with this internal love that connects us to nature.
 The awe of sunsets, oceans, and majestic mountains gets our attention.
 The outdoors is extremely entertaining and incredibly powerful.
 Things like storms, trees, flowers, and even vitamins like vitamin D can bring healing to our mental health, bodies, and even hearts.
+God is massively creative and wise and knows just what we need to rejuvenate our souls.
+Love Him back by getting yourself outdoors in his Creation.

 Preparing to enter nature